 4. Licensed Features

-The new SLB controls the licenses of some (but not all) licensed features.
-The advantage of the SLB controlling licenses for a feature is that users may reserve the license and be assured of being able to use that feature during the reservation period.
+The SLB controls the licenses of some (but not all) licensed features.
+The advantage of the SLB controlling licenses for a feature is users may reserve the license and be assured of being able to use that feature during the reservation period.

 4.1.
 Licenses and Licensed Features

 The main application licenses and licensed features controlled by the SLB are as follows:

 |ANSYS_CFD||cfd_solve_level1||ansys anshpc anshpc_pack|

 Fluent was bought by ANSYS, and ANSYS changed Fluent to ACFD (Ansys CFD), and thus all Fluent licenses (fluent, fluentall, fluent_par, etc.) are obsolete.
 The new licenses are named cfd_solve_level1, ansys, anshpc, and anshpc_pack.
 A parallel job running on N cores requires one cfd_solve_level1 license and N anshpc licenses.
 The geographical pools used for Fluent licenses no longer apply.